-- Primary Care Physician's Forms to be completed by the physician on behalf of the prospective resident.
-All prospective residents must be examined by a licensed physician within three (3) months prior to admission.
+- Primary Care Provider's forms to be completed by the primary care provider on behalf of the prospective resident.
+All prospective residents must be examined by a licensed primary care provider within three (3) months prior to admission.

-- A current TB clearance or a chest X-ray performed within one (1) year prior to the date of the Admissions Packet submission confirming that the prospective resident does not have active TB.
+- A tuberculosis (TB) clearance, which may be from either (1) a two step tuberculosis skin test, (2) Quantiferon Gold blood test, or (3) a chest X-ray performed within one (1) year prior to the date of the Admissions Packet submission confirming that the prospective resident does not have active TB.

 - An Admission Suitability Guide.